fuutott/augRDT/README.md

-# Display Text
+# Display Text on Smart Glasses

-Input text and display it on the glasses.
+Input text on the phone and display it your smart glasses.